Busting Colorado Bankruptcy Myths

 9. How do I know if I should file for bankruptcy?

-It is important to meet with a bankruptcy attorney to consider all of your debt resolution options.
-Too often, individuals deplete retirement accounts and other funds in an effort to pay off their debt only to learn later they could have saved that money by filing for bankruptcy.
+It is important to meet with a Colorado bankruptcy attorney to consider all of your debt resolution options.
+Too often, individuals deplete retirement accounts and other funds to pay off their debt only to learn later they could have saved that money by filing for bankruptcy.

 Have I exhausted all other options?

-If you have the ability to use loan forgiveness or work out payment plans with your creditors, bankruptcy may not be your best option.
+If you can use loan forgiveness or work out payment plans with your creditors, bankruptcy may not be your best option.
 Many creditors are willing to work with you as they end up in a better place in the end as well.

 Further, you must ask whether the debts you’re struggling to pay off can be discharged.
 Many such debts are considered priority obligations and cannot be discharged by the court.